As a Product Manager, you keep going back and forth between your customers, different teams in your organisation, and top management.

 As a Product Manager, you’re wondering all the time about what’s going on inside your customer’s head.
 What do they want?
 What do they need?
 You want to solve their problems.

-Make a plan to try your idea on a small scale.
-Draw out the amount of time you would need to put in, and what resources you might need.
-Reduce this to a minimum.
-If the need for resources isn’t that high, they are more likely to be willing to let you try.
 Also, experimenting gives you the chance to test and innovate your own idea.
 Are you solving their problem?
-Win-win situation, right?
+It’s a win-win situation.
 Need to convince yourself or the stakeholders to execute this idea?
 You can use some of these reasons to justify conducting an experiment.

 - You learn a lot about your own ideas and how the implementation works.

 - Even if your initial idea fails, you can discover why it failed and how.

 - You’ll save a lot of money if it fails, because it’s only on a small scale